gitacoco/thesis-project/README.md

 ### A Globe Installation with Interactive Tables of the Key Wetland Distribution
 ![Image of globe](./field-trip/globe.jpg)

-### Storyboard and Wireframe: Updated on Tue Feb 1
+### Storyboard and Wireframe: updated on Tue Feb 1
 ![Image of wire](./wireframe/storyboard.jpg)

 #### In-class Feedback (Thanks the support from Lee Kuczewski):